 My family has reunited again for that night on my sister’s 18th birthday!

 Having a daughter like me who always does whatever she wants, without even telling or asking her parent’s permission, I can’t believe how my mom managed to handle my rebellious teenage years!
 I even ran away a few times when I was younger, but it never affected my education, as I was still very academically competitive during those times!

 Now at the age of 26, I just finally realized that not all the things I want, I can get because everything happens for a reason.
 The Universe has its purpose whether that thing is meant for me or not.
 Whenever I think of something, I always try to remember to be patient and remember that whether something good is meant to happen or not, a life lesson will come to make me a better person.
 TRUST IN THE TIMING OF YOUR LIFE!

 When you travel, aside from trusting the universe, you also learn how to love life!
 My mom taught me what unconditional love is and I’m thankful that I’ve felt it from her.
 Backpacking around the world, you’ll meet different people from all walks of life, and the only thing you can share with them is LOVE.

 There are countless things to love when you travel; the food, the culture, the climate, the art, the challenge, the people and their differences…The list is endless.
-If you know how to love and you focus on what you love, then you never have to feel sadness, hate or any other negative feelings.
+If you know how to love and you focus on what you love, then you never have to feel sadness, hate, or any other negative feelings.
 Sometimes it can be challenging, but being able to love in the most challenging situations is the ultimate goal.
-I’m still working on it probably always will be!
+I’m still working on it and probably always will be!